VRCFury/VRCFury/com.vrcfury.vrcfury/CONTRIBUTING.md

   * Added option for Toggles to use momentary push buttons
 * Ximmer-VR
   * Made Toggle sliders work with global parameters
+* anatawa12
+  * Rewrote Build in PlayMode for better & simpler compatibility with Av3Emu and GestureManager